Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 - Write another if-statement that uses both relational and Boolean operators to check if `x` is greater than or equal to 4 **and** less than 12.
     - If this condition is `True`, print an appropriate message informing the user (for example: `"x is between 4 and 11 inclusive"`).

-### lab2b.py - Using if-else statement
+### Task2 - Using if-else statement
 **Objective:** Practice decision-making in Python using the `if-else` statement to compare user input with a specific value.
 **Instructions: **

-- Open the file lab2b.py and fill in the required fields in the comment section.
+- Create a new file `task2.py` and add the comment section at the top.
 - Use the input() function and ask the user to enter a 4-digit integer.
 Save this value in the variable `num`.
 For example:
   ```python
       num = input("Enter a 4-digit number: ")